blackgirltech/html_tutorial/README.md

 ## Finishing up

-Open the `index.html` file in your web browser and admire your work, you've just built website.
+Open the `index.html` file in your web browser and admire your work, you've just built a website.

 You'll see the site looks quite bare bones and that's where `CSS` (Cascading Style Sheets) comes in.
 You'll use CSS to style your site and make it more pleasing on the eye.
 More on that in the next tutorial.